ItinerisLtd/sage-flbuilder/README.md

 * Follow [PSR-1](https://www.php-fig.org/psr/psr-1/)
 * Do not copy and paste from default modules - huge technical debt in this package
 * Do not use `God` class - it is pure technical debt
+* Do not inherit from any concrete classes

 ## Caveats